Some finiteness results for groups of automorphisms of manifolds: Homologically and homotopically finite type spaces

 with both the left and right term finitely generated by our assumptions.

 Using these two observations, we prove by induction over $n$ that for all $\bZ[\pi_1(B)]$-modules $M$ that are finitely generated as abelian groups, the groups $H_p(B,M)$ for $p \leq n$ are finitely generated.
-The initial case is $n=0$.
-Then we have that $H_0(B,M)$ is given by the coinvariants $M_{\pi_1(B)}$, and coinvariants of $M$ are finitely generated if $M$ is, since they are given by taking a quotient.
+The initial case is $n=0$: $H_0(B,M)$ is given by the coinvariants $M_{\pi_1(B)}$, which are finitely generated if $M$ is.